airbnb extra guests

 Vacation rental agreement template

-Once your travelers have arrived, ask them to write down all the names of occupants in the rental agreement.
-This way, you’ll know exactly who is staying in your property, and the guests will not be able to justify bringing unauthorized visitors, as they have clearly stated who exactly is staying at the property, and have signed the document.
+Once your guests have arrived, ask them to write down all the names of the occupants in the rental agreement.
+This way, you’ll know exactly who is staying, and the guests won’t be able to justify bringing unauthorized visitors.

 Lodgify’s vacation rental agreement template covers the most important aspects to have in an agreement, including maximum occupancy limitations.
 Download it here in PDF for free.